 Surgical procedures used to aid weight loss include intestinal bypass and gastric bypass.
 In the former operation, a length of intestine is removed to reduce absorption of nutrients.
 This operation has been largely abandoned because it produced severe side effects such as liver damage and chronic diarrhoea, and was responsible for several deaths.
 In the gastric bypass procedure, most of the stomach is closed off with surgical staples, leaving only a small pouch to receive food.
 This, therefore, greatly reduces a person's eating capacity.
 Stomach stapling works rather better than anti-fat drugs, which typically produce weight losses of 5-10%, but has a death rate of 1% and so shouldn't be undertaken lightly!

-New treatments such as the slimming pill Xenical, which inhibits the breakdown and absorption of fat, and the appetite-controlling drug Reductil, are changing the way doctors treat the condition.
+New treatments such as the slimming pill Xenical, which inhibits the breakdown and absorption of fat, and the appetite-controlling drug Reductil (which is no longer prescribed due to concerns over its safety), are changing the way doctors treat the condition.